-Turning a Pork Butt Into Pulled Pork
+Turning A Pork Butt Into Pulled Pork

 This is not to be confused with chopped pork.
-Chopped uses a knife and you literally chop the meat into small pieces or cubes.
+Chopped uses a knife and you chop the meat into small pieces or cubes.
 That is not the same as pulled.
 Pulled is coarser but with great flavor.

 What do you use for sides with pulled pork?
 Sides are every bit as important as the main meat.
-I have found that grilled corn on the cob is amazing and you can do it several ways.
+I have found that grilled corn on the cob is amazing and you can do it in several ways.

 One way is to put it in aluminum foil with butter and seasonings(my favorite seasoning is chipotle chili powder sprinkled on the corn).

 How do you determine the right side?
-The main thing about sides is that you want them to complement the meat and not to detract from one another.
+The main thing about sides is that you want them to complement the meat and not detract from one another.